Mike Evans Player Prop Bets for NFL Week 7 | Tampa Bay vs. Chicago 10/24/2021

 Matchup vs. Chicago

-- Evans is averaging 64.8 receiving yards per game in four career matchups against the Bears, 2.7 fewer than his receiving yards prop bet over/under for Sunday's game (67.5).
+- Evans has averaged 64.8 receiving yards per game in his four career matchups against the Bears, 2.7 fewer than his over/under for Sunday's game.

-- Evans, in four matchups, had a touchdown catch twice.
-But he did not have multiple TDs in either of those games.
+- In four matchups versus the Bears, Evans has had a touchdown catch twice, but never more than one in any single game.

 - Note: Evans' stats vs. Bears date back to 2016.

-- This week Evans will face the NFL's 11th-ranked pass defense (245.7 yards allowed per game).
+- The Bears are allowing 245.7 passing yards per game this year, the NFL's 11th-ranked pass defense.

-- The Bears have allowed 10 passing TDs this year (1.7 per game), ranking them 16th among NFL defenses.
+- The Bears have allowed 10 touchdowns through the air (1.7 per game).
+They are 16th in the league in that category.

 Recent Performances

-- In last week's matchup with the Eagles, Evans caught two passes for 27 yards while being targeted four times.
+- In last week's matchup with the Eagles, Evans grabbed two passes for 27 yards while being targeted four times.

-- Evans has also tacked on 15 receptions for 215 yards and two touchdowns over his last three outings.
-He's been targeted 24 times, producing 71.7 yards per game.
+- Evans has totaled 215 receiving yards (71.7 per game) and two touchdowns, reeling in 15 passes on 24 targets in his last three games.

 Evans' Tampa Bay Teammates